OctopusDeploy/docs/docs/projects/export-import/index.md

 position: 40
 ---

 The `Export/Import Projects` feature can export one or more projects into a zip file, which can then be imported into other spaces.
 The target space may be in a different Octopus Server instance.
+Projects can be exported and imported between self-hosted and Octopus Cloud instances (see below for some [specific considerations when moving a project to Octopus Cloud](#octopus-cloud)).

 Export/Import features are found in the overflow menu on the {{Projects}} page.